crystallabs/crysterm/README.md

 1. Each display can have one or more `Screen`s (Blessed also calls this `Screen`).
 Screens are always full-screen and represent the whole surface of a Display
 1. Each screen can have one or more `Widget`s, arranged appropriately to implement final apps

-Widgets can be added and positioned on the screen directly, but some widgets are particularly suitable for containing and arranging other/child widgets.
+Widgets can be added and positioned on the screen directly, but some widgets are particularly suitable for containing or arranging other/child widgets.
 Most notably this is the `Layout` widget which can auto-size and auto-position contained widgets in the form of a grid or inline (masonry-like) layout (`LayoutType::{Grid,Inline}`).

-There are currently no widgets that would represent GUI windows like `QWindow` or `QMainWindow` in Qt (with title bar, menu bar, status bar, etc.), but implementing them is planned. (`Window`s will be considered `Widget`s.)
+There are currently no widgets that would represent GUI windows like `QWindow` or `QMainWindow` in Qt (having title bar, menu bar, status bar, etc.), but implementing them is planned. (`Window`s too will inherit from `Widget`.)

 All mentioned classes `include` [EventHandler](https://github.com/crystallabs/event_handler) for event-based behavior.

 ### Positioning and Layouts

 Widget positions and sizes work like in Blessed.
-They can be specified as numbers (e.g. 10), percentages (e.g. "10%"), both (e.g. "10%+2"), or specific keywords (e.g. "center", which has an effect of `50% - self.with_or_height//2`).
+They can be specified as numbers (e.g. 10), percentages (e.g. "10%"), both (e.g. "10%+2"), or specific keywords (e.g. "center", which has an effect of `50% - self.width_or_height//2`).

 That model is simple and works quite OK, although it is not as developed as the model in Qt.
 For example, there is no way to shrink or grow widgets disproportionally when window is resized, and there is no way to define maximum or minimum size.
-(Well, minimum size calculation does exist for resizable widgets, but only for trying to find the minimum size based on contents rather than programmer's wishes.
+(Well, minimum size calculation does exist for resizable widgets, but only for trying to find the minimum size based on actual contents, rather than programmer's wishes.
 (In Blessed, what we call "resizable" is called "shrinkable" even though it can also grow.))

 Speaking of layouts, the one layout engine currently existing, `Widget::Layout`, is equivalent to Blessed's.
 It can arrange widgets in a grid-like or masonry-like style.
 There are no equivalents of Qt's `QBoxLayout`.